Preston recognises the value of international exchange and has links with 4 towns across Europe.

 The belief was that if towns could establish friendly links, crossing political frontiers, then their nations would be less inclined to enter into conflict.

-The modern concept of town twinning is to promote the cultural businesses and educational similarities and respect differences between the people of Europe, bringing people together, allowing citizens of the twinned towns to experience and explore other cultures, whilst encouraging economic development and trade opportunities.
+The modern concept of town twinning is to promote the cultural businesses and educational similarities and respect differences between the people of Europe.
+This bringing people together, allowing citizens of the twinned towns to experience and explore other cultures, whilst encouraging economic development and trade opportunities.

 Preston is twinned with the following towns giving citizens the opportunity to come together with sister cities over a wide range of interests and activities: